Udit-takkar/Conduit-Blogging-App/README.md

 ## Contributing

-Box Chat is an open source project.
+Conduit is an open source project.
 Feel free to contribute and suggest any improvements.
 All bugs and issues should be reported to the [issues](https://github.com/Udit-takkar/Conduit-Blogging-App/issues) tab.

 ## License